edpowers/code-autoeval/README.md

 1. Having the LLM construct fake testing data using the faker library.
 2. Writing unit tests and achieving 100% coverage for the generated code.

+#### Requirements
+1. A working poetry installation.
+Please see [Poetry Installation](https://python-poetry.org/docs/) for steps to install.
+2. A backend LLM or OpenAI url to supply as environment variable: OPENAI_BASE_URL
+3. The model name environment variable: OPENAI_MODEL_NAME

 #### Installation
 Requires Poetry.
 When specifying individual libraries for the code-autogen, those need to be installed within the environment as well.